What Is Biotin and What Does It Do?

 Vitamin B7 Test

-Also called: Biotin, Vitamin H, Coenzyme R
+Also called: Biotin, Vitamin H, Coenzyme R, Vitamin B7

 Vitamin B7, also called biotin, is a necessary substance for certain body processes to work properly and for the skin and hair to stay healthy.
 This vitamin can be found in several foods; however, some diseases and dietary habits can diminish its levels.
 This test measures the amount of vitamin B7 in a sample of your blood.